 Just over 5000 people live in St. Clair, Michigan.
 Like many small towns across the country, roots run deep here.
 It’s the kind of place where everyone knows everyone.
 Residents tend to be proud lifers, born and raised.
-That’s exactly how Fred Miller describes himself when we get on the phone to talk about the home he just bought on the banks of the St. Clair River.
+That’s exactly how Fred describes himself when we get on the phone to talk about the home he just bought on the banks of the St. Clair River.

 “Living here gives you a sense of belonging,” he says.
 “You’re part of something.”

 We’re not very far into our call before I have to do some discrete googling about a technical boating term that keeps cropping up in conversation.
 A quick search informs me that a “scow” is a type of flat-bottomed barge.
-This makes perfect sense given that Mr. Miller is currently telling me about his father’s life and career as a ferryman, transporting cars and people across the water.
+This makes perfect sense given that Fred is currently telling me about his father’s life and career as a ferryman, transporting cars and people across the water.
 In fact, Fred is descended from generations of sailors who spent their lives working the local waterways and nearby Great Lakes.
 For him, being able to live steps from this river is much more than a perk—it’s personal.

 He grew up here.
 He got married here.
 He raised his family here.
 And after his wife Anita passed away last year, Fred had to make a decision.
 The house where they lived together—a three-bedroom ranch—was too big for one person to maintain.
 At 78 years old, he wanted to start a new chapter someplace quiet.
 So like his ancestors, he set his sights on the water.